agungbaruna/Rwrf/README.md

 # Rwrf: Installing, Simulating, and Visualizing WRF with R

-This package is use for installing, running, and visualizing WRF with R Programming Language.
-You can install [WRF](https://github.com/wrf-model/WRF) and [WPS](https://github.com/wrf-model/WPS) with `install_wrf()` and `install_wps()` in your R terminal, respectively.
-Before installing WRF, you should install dependencies package to run it, like NetCDF, mpich/openMPI, HDF5, zlib, libpng, and jasper.
-Luckily, You can install all of them with `install_libraries()` function in this package.
+This package is used for installing, running, and visualizing WRF with R Programming Language.
+You can install [WRF](https://github.com/wrf-model/WRF) and [WPS](https://github.com/wrf-model/WPS) with `install_wrf()` and `install_wps()` in your R terminal.
+Before installing WRF, you should install dependencies package to run it, like NetCDF, openMPI, HDF5, zlib, libpng, and jasper.
+Luckily, You can install all of them with `install_libraries()` function from this package.

-This script was tested on Ubuntu 22.04, Mac M1, and Windows Subsystem Linux with Ubuntu Distro 22.04
+This script was tested on Ubuntu 22.04, Almalinux, Mac M1, and Windows Subsystem Linux with Ubuntu Distro 22.04

 > THIS SCRIPT CAN'T RUN ON WINDOWS MACHINE, EXCEPT ON WINDOWS SUBSYSTEM LINUX (WSL)